GreatGameDota/Bengali-Character-Classification/README.md

 201st place training:
 For this solution I used Adam with initial learning rate of 0.00016, ReduceLROnPlateau as scheduler, same 50/50 split of mixup/cutmix, and trained for 100 epochs.
 This solution was trained on my own RTX 2080 I bought midway through this competition.

+For both solutions I split the data using MultilabelStratifiedKFold from Sklearn.

 ## Final Submission